 I noticed from the beginning that my many colored sets of silky polka dot or striped pajama tops and bottoms could just as easily be worn mismatched.
 In fact, I purposely look for a mismatch anymore; somehow it makes me feel victorious!

 I haven't worn make up for months, except on Sundays.
-And I think about the ritzy name brand stuff I used to only buy if there was a gift.
+And I think about the ritzy name brand stuff I used to only buy if there was a gift offered with a purchase.
 Fry's grocery store has been sufficient for all my quick make up needs.
-I have seriously ask myself if I could get by with one tube of Maybelline water proof mascara every three years.
-I don't care the color, they never had what I was looking for anyway.
+I have seriously ask myself if I could get by with one tube of Maybelline water proof mascara every three years; I don't care the color, they never had what I was looking for anyway.
 I look like a palomino pony without something.
 I told myself years ago I would never go without makeup.
 (That was after not recognizing a beautiful friend without hers at girls camp one year.)
 Could I really run around with no eyes?

 And my hair.
 I prided myself on being a pure bred red head.
 I couldn't let people call me "blond" could I?
 Could I really let my hair go natural?
 People do it every day, but not if their coloring is fair, like mine.
 Without make up or hair color, I would look headless!

 I just realized yesterday that the favorite lipstick I can't live without gets covered up every day with a mask!
 Why all the bother?

 And another silent scream comes daily when I put on yet another pair of earrings.
 I've worn pairs I haven't worn in years.
 Oh, the colors, the shapes, the dangles.
 Everyday is a new ear adventure!